UBC-STAT/stat545.stat.ubc.ca/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "STAT 545 @ The University of British Columbia"
+title = "Empowering students to write a clean and modern data analysis."

 # STAT 545 "profile" being displayed, found in `content/authors/`
 # This should be the username of a profile in your `content/authors/` folder.